 AICA-Ministry of Education agreement

-In promoting the creativity and innovation capacity of young people, the consolidated partnership between the Italian Association dedicated to the development of knowledge, training and digital culture (AICA) and the Ministry of Education is worth mentioning.
-In April 2020, AICA announced the renewal of the Memorandum of Understanding with the Ministry for the promotion and support of the development of the culture of digital innovation and the dissemination of digital skills.
+In promoting the creativity and innovation capacity of young people it’s worth mentioning the consolidated partnership between the Italian Association dedicated to the development of knowledge, training and digital culture (AICA) and the Ministry of Education.
+In April 2020, AICA announced the renewal of the Memorandum of Understanding with the Ministry for the promotion and support of thedevelopment of the culture of digital innovation and the dissemination of digital skills.
 The agreement, valid for three years and signed for the first time in 1999, is aimed at students but also at teachers and non-teaching staff.
-It provides for the implementation of activities aimed at greater digital development in schools and the skills that students should develop.
+It provides for the implementation of activities aimed at greater digital development in schools as well as at the development of students’ skills.

 The objectives include: valorisation of IT certifications in schools; implementation of national and territorial initiatives that aim to promote digital skills for the effectiveness of web research and the improvement of multimedia communication; definition of means and tools that promote the connection between the world of school and the work market, digital businesses and local initiatives aimed at orienting young people; support for activities and programs for the dissemination of culture and skills aimed at digital security and safe web browsing by students.

-Some specific initiatives are aimed at promoting the creative and cultural use of digital and the digitization of institutions.
+Some specific initiatives aim at promoting the creative and cultural use of digital tools and the digitization of institutions.
 They aim at the active involvement of young people through digital media and social networks, taking advantage of some events of national importance.

-“L’arte ti somiglia”, a campaign that already exists and re-proposed in 2020 as a result of the limitations to use in the presence of cultural sites, due to the COVID-19 health emergency.
-Among the various activities and in addition to the #iorestoacasa, there is the social campaign, aimed at users and above all young people, which invites to find similarities between people and portraits in the works of art in Italian museums, sharing them on social networks using the hashtag #l’artetisomiglia.
-The MiBACT then relaunched the photos of all those who participated on its social channels.
+- “L’arte ti somiglia”, a campaign that already existed and was re-proposed in 2020 as a result of the limitations of access to cultural sites, due to the COVID-19 health emergency.
+Among the various activities and in addition to the #iorestoacasa initiativethere was the social campaign, aimed at users and above all young people, which invited to find similarities between people and portraits in the works of art in Italian museums, sharing them on social networks using the hashtag #l’artetisomiglia.
+The MIC then relaunched the photos of all those who participated on its social channels.
 In this way, the “ArTyou ready” campaign was carried out in an innovative way and through a new edition, which weekly involves users on the Internet in order to stimulate creativity through digital media, with particular attention paid to cultural heritage;

 Facilitating access to culture through new technologies